rohitpatwa/leetcode/Readme.md

 203. Remove Linked List Elements : Initiate temp = ListNode(-1). temp.next = head; iterate over the list and keep removing matching elements as you go.
 2. Add Two Numbers : Iterate over 2 LL.
 Maintain carry digit.
 Keep adding new nodes to res.
 In the end, check if carry is set.
 445. Add Two Numbers II : Find len of two linked lists.
 Pad shorter one with 0s.
 Call them recursively.
 When end is reached, keep adding the elements and maintain the carry bit.
+160. Intersection of Two Linked Lists : Find the lengths of the two ll.
+Move the head of larger ll by l1-l2 steps.
+Then move both heads and compare at step.
+155. Min Stack : Use additional stack to store the min-so-far elements.
+When popping, check if the popped element is the min so far.
+If yes, pop.
+202. Happy number : Use fast pointer slow pointer approach to detect a cycle.
+If cycle found, return False, if 1 reached, return True.